rkruegs123/ox-diss/README.md

 # ox-diss

 This repository contains the source for my dissertation at Oxford on quantum circuit optimization in the ZX-calculus.
+The standard `pdflatex` and `bibtex` pipeline ought to do just fine.